 Schwa is used to phonetically represent is the mid-central, neutral vowel sound typically occurring in unstressed syllables in English.
 In other words, it kinda has an “uh” sound to it.
 For example, the “a” sound in “alone” or the “e” sound in “system.”
 (This is also the sound you are likely hear when you ask the pimply-faced kid at Best Buy where to find the Slim Whitman albums.)
 This sound occurs in many other places, but the aforementioned examples should suffice.
 In the International Phonetic Alphabet (IPA), schwa is rendered as ə.

 Anyhoo, my name is Michael Hacker.
-I’m originally from Iowa, but have lived all over the the United States and Asia, and currently reside in the Valley of the Sun.
+I’m originally from Iowa, but have lived all over the the United States and Asia, and currently reside in the Valley of the Sun (that’s Phoenix, AZ for those who don’t actually live in Phoenix, AZ).
 I’ve been a language nerd for most of my life, and this is my online sketchbook of all stuff languagey.
 (At least all the stuff that interests me.)

 I speak a few languages (a bit of French, a bit more Russian, a lotta bits of Japanese, and allegedly English), am toying with a couple others (German and Spanish), and can read a smattering of 20 or so other languages.
 Perhaps I’ll learn Arabic and Mandarin someday, too.

 It all started with the book “Niemand hört auf Andreas” which I found in my elementary school library around grade four.
 I probably checked that book out a hundred times.
 Through it, I learned my first bits of German (most of which I have since forgotten).